 The free certificate provides no warranty if anything goes wrong due to the flaws in the authentication process.
 But Premium certificates provide a warranty and this warranty is like business insurance which provides compensation against any damage to the business resulting from mis issuance of a certificate.
-The different certificate provides different warranty; it may range from $5000 to $1 Million.
+The different certificate provides different warranty; they may range from $5000 to $1 Million.

 All paid certificates are compatible with most popular servers like Apache, MS Exchange, cPanel etc. Whether it is a self-managed or dedicated server.
 Although a free SSL certificate has less compatibility, sometimes it is limited to a few servers.

 #6.
 Level of Trust

-Paid SSL certificates show trust signals to the web customers such as green lock sign, https:// in the URL, green bar for a business name, business name in certificate details, site seals etc. These trust signals build customer trust and help to make users feel safe on such websites for sharing their private information or doing financial transactions.
+Paid SSL certificates show trust signals to the web customers such as a green lock sign, https:// in the URL, green bar for a business name, business name in certificate details, site seals etc. These trust signals build customer trust and help to make users feel safe on such websites for sharing their private information or doing financial transactions.
 On the contrary, the free SSL certificate provides only ‘https://’ & green padlock sign in the browser because it comes with only DV certificate features (excluding site seal feature) but does not come with OV & EV certificate features.
-Therefore, many users of such websites are willing to see other trust signs too while dealing with websites for their data exchange, then at that time, the lack of user’s trust may affect business reputation as well as business profitability.
+Therefore, many users of such websites are willing to see other trust signs too while dealing with websites for their data exchange, then at that time, the lack of user’s trust may affect the business reputation as well as business profitability.

 Free certificates are usually valid for 30 days or 3 months and they are just like a trial pack.
 Free certificate users must consider their renewals from time to time.
 However, the paid certificates are often valid for up to two years (as per the customer’s requirement for certificate validity year).
 So, users do not have to worry about the repetitive renewal process because they will get renewal reminder emails from paid certificate providers and it may happen that they will get additional benefits to renew SSL certificate before expiry.